logzio/logz-docs/_source/user-guide/alerts/configure-alerts.md

     ![Alert trigger thresholds]({{site.baseurl}}/images/alerts/alerts-trigger-settings.png)

-5. _(Optional)_ If you want to receive notifications or emails when the alert is triggered, choose a notification endpoint.
+5. _(Optional)_ If you want to receive notifications or emails when the alert is triggered, choose an alert endpoint.
 If you don't choose an endpoint, triggered alerts will still be logged:

     ![Alert notification actions]({{site.baseurl}}/images/alerts/alerts-notification-action.png)

     1. Choose the endpoints or email addresses to notify.

-        To add a new endpoint, see **XXXXXXXXXXXXX**.
+If you need help adding a new endpoint, see [Alert endpoints]({{site.baseurl}}/user-guide/alerts/alert-endpoints.html).

     2. Choose a time period to suppress notifications.